 Table A1 at Appendix A shows the estimated parameters for each PDF and each interval calculated by the MLM.
-These parameters were used to compare the estimated PDF with the NDVI observed values on different times through the seasons.
-The following intervals are shown as examples of better GEV fit: interval 4 and 8 (for winter, see Fig. 5), interval 17 and 21 (for spring, see Fig. 6) and interval 36 and 40 (for autumn, see Fig. 7).
-In these plots, observed frequency is compared versus Normal and GEV density distributions calculated by MLM.
+These parameters will be used to compare the estimated PDF with the NDVI observed values on different times through the seasons.
+The following intervals are shown as examples of better GEV fit: interval 4 and 8 (for winter, see Fig. 6), interval 17 and 21 (for spring, see Fig. 7) and interval 36 and 40 (for autumn, see Fig. 8).
+In these plots, observed frequency is compared versus normal and GEV density distributions calculated by MLM.

-Figure 5.
-Comparison between observed NDVI frequency, GEV and Normal probability density functions (PDF) on two different dates.
+Figure 6.
+Comparison between observed NDVI frequency, GEV and normal probability density functions (PDF) on two different dates.
 Intervals 4 and 8 are examples for winter.

-Figure 6.
+Figure 7.
 Comparison between observed NDVI frequency, GEV and Normal probability density functions (PDF) on two different dates.
 Intervals 17 and 21 are examples for spring.